8. Dynamic Linking¶

 Similarly, shared objects and executable files may have termination

-functions, which are executed with the atexit()
+functions, which are executed with the atexit() mechanism after

 the base process begins its termination sequence.